DevExpress-Examples/xaf-how-to-use-tree-list-editors-to-display-list-views/Readme.md

     _Files to review_:

     * The [Issue](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/Issue.cs) class
-    * The [CategoryWithIssues](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/CategoryWithIssues.cs) class that is related to the previous class by an one-to-many relationship.
+    * The [CategoryWithIssues](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/CategoryWithIssues.cs) class that is related to the previous class by a one-to-many relationship.

     For details, refer to the following topic: [Categorized List](https://docs.devexpress.com/eXpressAppFramework/112838/application-shell-and-base-infrastructure/tree-list-editors/categorized-list).